gnieboer/tsp-redesign/index.md

 </button>
 <div id="l2050" class="usa-accordion-content" markdown="1">

-Consider if you were born 1983 or later, or plan to need your TSP savings in 2045 or later.
+Consider if you plan to begin withdrawing from your TSP account between 2048 and 2052 or you were born between 1985 and 1989.

 [Learn more]({{ site.baseurl }}/funds-lifecycle/l-2050/){:.learn-more}